edtechjeff/edtechjeff/HowTo/Imaging/DISM/Readme.md

 ---

+Once you get the server built

 - [Download Files](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/system-builder-deployment?view=windows-11#extract-imageszip)

-- extract contents from zip to the new drive just keep the name of images
+- Extract contents from zip to the new drive just keep the name of images

-- share the images folder
+- Share the images folder

-- Install ADK and install
+- Download the ADK's for Windows and install

 - Create the following folders in images
     - Drivers